Submodular Maximization subject to a Knapsack Constraint: Combinatorial Algorithms with Near-optimal Adaptive Complexity: Non-Monotone Submodular Maximization

-\begin{lemma} For any $X$, $\tau$, $\e \in (0,1)$, $\ell$ and $b$, the random set $S$ output by \threshold \ is such that ${\E{f(S)}\ge \allowbreak (1-\e)^2\tau \E{c(S)}}$ and $c(S) \le B$. \end{lemma} \begin{proof} We first note that $c(S) \le B$ with probability $1$ since \sampling \ always returns feasible sequences.
-The algorithm adds a chunk of elements to the solution in each iteration of the \emph{while} loop.
-This, along with the fact that each of these chunks is an ordered prefix of a sequence output by \sampling, induces a total ordering on the elements in $S$.
-To facilitate the presentation of this proof, we imagine that the elements of $S$ are added one after the other, according to this total order.
-Let us call the $t$-th such element $s_t$, and let $\F_t$ denote the filtration capturing the randomness of the algorithm up to, but excluding, the adding of $s_{t}$ to its chunk's random sequence.
+\end{lemma} \begin{proof} We first note that $c(S) \le B$ with probability $1$ by \Cref{lem:budget_sampling} and the fact that the costs are non-negative.
+We focus then on the rest of the statement. \threshold adds a chunk of elements to the solution in each iteration of the \emph{while} loop.
+This, along with the fact that each of these chunks is an ordered prefix of a sequence outputted by \sampling, induces a total ordering on the elements in $S$.
+To facilitate the presentation of this proof, we assume, without loss of generality, that the elements of $S$ are added one after the other, according to this total order.
+Let us call the $t$-th such element $s_t$, and let $\F_t$ denote the random story of the algorithm up to, but excluding, the adding of $s_{t}$ to its chunk's random sequence.
 We show that whenever any $s_t$ is added, its expected marginal density is at least $(1-\e)^2\tau$.

+Fix any $s_t$ and any story $\F_t$ of the algorithm up to that point. and consider the iteration of the while loop in which it is added to the solution.
+We denote with $ S_{old}$ the partial solution at the beginning of that while loop, with $A$ the sequence drawn in that iteration by \sampling and with $X$ the candidate set at that point: